-Theoretical principles of radiographic techniques and protocols including the qualitative assessment of the resultant images for the:-

-Axial and appendicular skeleton,

-Thoracic and abdominal cavities,

-Respiratory and cardiovascular systems.

-Patient preparation and care.
+Theoretical principles of: Radiographic technique and protocols including the qualitative assessment of the resulting radiographic appearances for: Axial and appendicular skeleton; Thoracic and abdominal cavities; Respiratory and cardiovascular systems; Patient preparation and care prior to, during and after specific imaging procedures;

-Basic image interpretation

-Practical methods of dose measurements

-Dose reduction and applied radiation protection

-Pregnancy checks
+Management of electronic and non-electronic patient data

+Radiation Protection

+Practical methods of dose measurements, dose reduction and the radiation dose received from specific examinations.
+Applied radiation protection to incorporate; Core of knowledge, Schemes of work and local rules.